chungheng/neural/docs/source/index.rst

 .. -*- rst -*-

-PyNeural
+Neural
 ========

-PyNeural is a Python library consisting of implementation of neuron and synapse models with support of various numerical solvers.
+Neural is a Python library consisting of implementation of neuron and synapse models with support of various numerical solvers.
 Without using a specialized specification language for neuron or synapse models, PyNeural defines a computational model as a set of ordinary differential equations in plain Python syntax.
 For example, a model for computing parabola trajectory can be expressed as

 .. code-block:: python

     >>> class Parabola(Model):
     >>>     ...
     >>>    def ode(self):